thautwarm/CanonicalTraits.jl/docs/src/index.md

 end
 ```

-## Use Case from An Example: Gram-Schmidt orthogonalization
+## Use Case from An Example: Gram-Schmidt Orthogonalization

 Traits manage constraints, making the constraints reasonable and decoupling implementations.